devMidgard/playcanvas-nodejs/README.md

 2. Download this repository and open a Command Prompt on the directory (on windows), write "node gameserver.js" and press enter.
 3. Play the PlayCanvas Client I made as an example for this: http://launch.playcanvas.com/606346?debug=true

+BE SURE TO OPEN THE CLIENT WITHOUT HTTPS, as this is a local test the server doesn't have SSL implemented and trying to connect from https will result in an unsecure operation error.

 You should see a ball bouncing against a ground.

 All the physics run on the server side, the client is just displaying the information.